What is a Brute Force Attack & How to Prevent It

 Our Website Application Firewall (WAF) stops bad actors, speeds up load times, and increases your website availability.

 As brute force attacks are not a vulnerability per se, keeping the software up to date is not enough to protect yourself.
-Here are few common methods to prevent these attacks:
+Here are few methods you can apply to prevent brute force attacks against your website:

-The same principles apply to recovery questions: If your recovery questions are weak, but your password is strong, it is easy for attackers to reset your password instead of guessing it.
+The same principles apply to recovery questions.
+If your recovery questions are weak but your password is strong, it may be easy for attackers to reset your password instead of guessing it.

 A requirement for brute force attacks is to send credentials.
 If you change the login page URL — for example, moving from /wp-login.php to /mysite-login — this can be enough to stop most automated and bulk tools.